khchenTW/khchen-academic/content/publication/memory-carousel-llvm-based-bitwise-wear-leveling-for-non-volatile-main-memory/index.md

   wear-leveling approaches exist to extend the lifetime of such memories, usually a trade-off for the granularity of wear-leveling has to be made.
-Due to iterative write schemes (repeatedly sense and write), wear-out of memory in certain systems is directly dependant on the written bit value and thus can be highly imbalanced, requiring dedicated bit-wise wear-leveling.
+Due to iterative write schemes (repeatedly sense and write), wear-out of memory in certain systems is directly dependent on the written bit value and thus can be highly imbalanced, requiring dedicated bit-wise wear-leveling.
 Such a bit-wise wear-leveling so far has only been proposed together with a special hardware support.
 However, if no dedicated hardware solutions are available, especially